 Sure.
-In fact, I gave a webinar on this recently where I go into much more depth, and people can watch it here to have me explain these concepts.
+In fact, I gave a webinar on this recently where I go into much more depth.
 But in a nutshell, they are:

 - Active CRM Ownership and Optimization: A good sales enablement solution doesn’t eliminate CRM—that’s never going to happen—but it makes the most of the time sales reps spend in their CRM systems while they are actively selling.
 Integration is absolutely key.

 - Tools Integration: We learned in the study I mentioned above that there aren’t a lot of people using a dedicated sales enablement tool.
 The vast majority of people are still using email and/or other one-off methods to send out information and content to sales teams.
 When we send updates through email or multiple tools—even though it might seem faster and easier—it’s counterproductive.
 We’re only creating confusion and increasing non-active selling time among our reps.
 Having an integrated tools plan is where sales enablement can help sales teams be more efficient, and ultimately more successful.

 - Better Reporting and Dashboards: Reporting is only as valuable as your ability to take action on it.
 Often times, sales and marketing report out on many things, but don’t know what to do about any of the data they possess.
 If the data isn’t extrapolated to mean something—if you can’t act on it—you should start questioning the value of the report.